-Here are some of Cheley Camp Colorado summer camp FAQs...
+Here are some FAQs...

-How much down time do the campers have?
+How much downtime do campers have?

 We follow a daily schedule that provides routine and comfort, particularly for first-time campers.
 But within that schedule, there’s flexibility with ample time to hang out, step back and experience the moment.
 It’s one of the beauties of camp.
 We don’t hurry to get to the next thing.
 We have time to enjoy one another and, most importantly, to have fun.
-For a closer look at the daily schedule, click Camp Life.
+For a closer look at the daily schedule, visit Camp Life.

 What if my child gets homesick?

 It's not unusual for children, especially younger ones away for the first time, to feel homesick the first few days.
 Most get over it quickly and go on to have a wonderful time.
 We provide structure and keep campers busy from the moment they arrive, which helps to shift their focus away from home to new friends and having fun.
-By the end of the first week, the routine is familiar and the homesickness has passed for the majority of campers.
+By the end of the first week, the routine is familiar and homesickness has passed for the majority of campers.
 If the first letter from your child is about feeling homesick, don't be alarmed.
 Letters are usually written during quiet time or in the evening when those feelings are most common.
 In the rare instance that a child is truly struggling, we will contact you.